J-shiro/J-shiro.github.io/content/page/about/index.md

             icon: user
 ---

 This is my first time to create a blog.
 Maybe there're something not so good, but I will try my best to make it better.
+The English page will be different from the Chinese page.